 RESEARCH

-My main research interest is how to include humans in the control loop of robotic systems for real-time control of complex physical interactions in unstructured and unpredictable environments.
+My research vision is to include humans in the control loop of robotic systems for real-time control of complex physical interactions in unstructured and unpredictable environments.
 This entails the development of new human-robot interfaces and the integration of human models into robot control systems.
-To facilitate seamless human-robot interaction, I strive to create new robot control and learning methods that exploit direct human feedback as well as insight from the integrated models.
-The key areas within that interest are physical human-robot collaboration, teleimpedance (teleoperation with real-time impedance control), robotic physiotherapy, and human motor control.
+To facilitate seamless human-robot interaction, my group strives to create new robot control and learning methods that exploit direct human feedback as well as insight from the integrated models.
+Concretely, we work on biomechanics and human motor control aware robots for ergonomic work in industrial applications, robotic physiotherapy, and human-robot interfacing for remote robot teleoperation.

-One of my main areas of expertise is physical human-robot collaboration, where I focus on how to make robots understand human intentions and then control their physical actions in order to facilitate collaborative task executions.
+One of my main areas of expertise is physical human-robot collaboration, where my group focuses on how to make robots understand human intentions and then control their physical actions in order to facilitate collaborative task executions.
 In this direction, the key element is to incorporate human behaviour and biomechanical models into the robot control system that enable real-time insight into human goals, internal states and ergonomics.
-Furthermore, I often incorporate machine learning methods that enable robots to gain new skills online while collaborating with humans.
-The main application areas I explore are collaborative manufacturing (e.g., assembly, polishing, sawing, etc.) and assistance in elderly care through the use of collaborative robots and exoskeletons.
+Furthermore, we often incorporate machine learning methods that enable robots to gain new skills online while collaborating with humans.
+The main application areas we explore are collaborative manufacturing (e.g., assembly, polishing, sawing, etc.) and assistance in elderly care through the use of collaborative robots and exoskeletons.

 Examples: